AutoRABIT Salesforce DevOps in Provar Test

 If you extract the Ant_Results_Zip.zip and then delete the zipped file itself, you can see all of the reports/results here:

 AutoRABIT Salesforce will give you additional information about the status of your test cases on the Build Results screen.
-You can view the results by clicking on the Job Name from the CI Job Results page.
+You can view the results by clicking the Job Name from the CI Job Results page.

 If you click the number of passed/failed under the Functional Tests section, you can view the status of each test case.